Datapack-Registry/specification/docs/documentation_format.md

 ### `@this`
 #### Description
-The `@this` annotation indicates what the this keyword refers to when used within the function.
-Often times you need to tag an entity with the `this` tag in order to reference it later.
+Declares what the keyword this refers to when it is used within the function.
+It is often necessary to mark an entity with the "this" tag in order to be able to refer to it later.

 #### Syntax
 ```